Email marketing is killer. It works. It’s awesome. You need to do it.

 So, what do you write in your opening line?

-I like addressing each reader by their first name.
+We like addressing each reader by their first name.
 This comes across as being personal and authentic, which is key for getting them to read on.

-I also like to avoid the classic “Hi, my name is…” routine.
+We also like to avoid the classic “Hi, my name is…” routine.

 Make sure you get to the point of your email from the get go.
 Preliminary chatting might turn off people who simply want to find out what the email is about.